New York Roads - NY 104

-Ancient shield now recycled as a NO TRESPASSING sign near Orleans, courtesy Doug Kerr.
+Ancient shield now recycled as a NO TRESPASSING sign around Orleans County, courtesy Doug Kerr.
 This is nowhere near the original route, and so faded that the old writing shows up better than the paste job.

-Two EB photos in Rochester, courtesy Doug Kerr and gone now.
+Two EB photos in Greece, courtesy Doug Kerr and gone now.
 Further south, NY 390 will become I-390.

 EB on the freeway leaving Rochester.

 WB photos from the frontage road (the second sign is on the freeway).

 A single windmill stands among the power lines on either side of the railroad in Union Hill.